-There are hiking routes that only take 20 minutes and trails that will take you 10 days to complete.
+There are hiking routes that only take 20 minutes and trails that will take 10 days to complete.
 The so-called «Weitwanderwege» (long hiking trails) have always been popular among the most ambitious hikers.
-For example, there is a hiking trail, Zentralalpenweg, which takes you approx. 1200 km from Hainburg bei Donau in eastern Austria to Feldkirch in the far west of the country.
+For example, a hiking trail, Zentralalpenweg, takes you approx. 1200 km from Hainburg by the Danube in eastern Austria to Feldkirch in the far west of the country.
 Nonetheless, a long trip does not necessarily mean that you have to be a super-hiker or have experience from expeditions in the Himalayas.
-There are companies that organize multi-day hikes, where you enjoy the trip with a guided group, while your luggage is transported to the next stop.
-Along the way you will stay in mountain cabins or at hotels.
-Moreover, you can for example hike along the Danube Trail, which takes you long stretches along the banks of the river.
+Some companies organize multi-day hikes, where you enjoy the trip with a guided group while your luggage is transported to the next stop.
+Along the way, you will stay in mountain cabins or at hotels.
+Moreover, you can, for example, hike along the Danube Trail, which takes you long stretches along the banks of the river.

 Not just alpine routes

 There are routes in eastern Austria, where flat plains and rolling hill scenery dominate.
-Trails are ranging from high mountain walks in the western part of the country, to trips through the rolling hill landscape in the north, to wetland trips in the flatland to the east.
-In southern Styria you find hiking trails in a jungle like river landscape, which are far cry from hiking trails elsewhere in Austria.
-No matter what shape you are in or the length of trip you wish to pursue, the Hiker’s Heaven Austria has something for everyone.
+Trails range from high mountain walks in the western part of the country to trips through the rolling hill landscape in the north to wetland trips in the flatland to the east.
+In southern Styria, you find hiking trails in a jungle-like river landscape, a far cry from hiking trails elsewhere in Austria.
+No matter what shape you are in or the length of trip you wish to pursue, Hikers Heaven Austria has something for everyone.

 There are many opportunities to enjoy the Austrian winter wonderland without skis.
 More and more destinations offer prepared and signed winter wander routes.
-Some of these are in combination with gondola or ski lifts where you can enjoy wandering in the high mountains as well.
-Furthermore, some parts of Austria, such as south eastern Styria and Burgenland are often without snow most of the winter and you can use year around hiking routes.
+Some of these combine with the gondola or ski lifts, where you can also enjoy walking in the high mountains.
+Furthermore, some parts of Austria, such as southeastern Styria and Burgenland, are often without snow most of the winter, and you can use year-round hiking routes.

-To qualify for the designation Hiker’s Heaven, there has to be sufficient infrastructure to make safe and enjoyable hiking easy.
-This usually is the case in most of Austria.
-You can get all the hiking tips you need at local tourist informations.
+A Hikers Heaven has to offer sufficient infrastructure to make safe and enjoyable hiking easy.
+You can get all the hiking tips you need at local tourist information.
 Additionally, you find maps and route descriptions online.
-Many regions have interactive maps, that allows you to research and find the perfect hike.
-Moreover, most trails are well signposted and usually show distances both in length and time.
-Furthermore, the infrastructure in connection with hiking trails is usually well developed.
-Thus, you rarely need to look far to find neither accommodation, nor eateries.
+Many regions have interactive maps that allow you to research and find the perfect hike.
+Moreover, most trails are well-signposted and usually show distances both in length and time.
+Furthermore, the infrastructure in connection with hiking trails is generally well-developed.
+Thus, you rarely need to look far to find either accommodation or eateries.

-Even if bringing your own car makes a trip very convenient, you can usually get around quite comfortable in Austria with public transport.
-For example, if you fly to Austria, you would still have easy access to many splendid hiking areas by public transport.
-The rail network is good in most parts of the country and where trains are lacking, the Postbus makes up for it.
-The company has an extensive bus network across the country.
-Furthermore, many local minibus or taxi companies offer special return transfers for hikers, so you don’t have to just do circular routes.
-Hence, in Hiker’s Heaven you do not neccesarily need a car.
+Even if bringing your car makes a trip very convenient, you can usually get around quite comfortably in Austria with public transport.
+For example, if you fly to Austria, you will still have easy access to many splendid hiking areas by public transport.
+The rail network is good in most parts of the country, and where trains are lacking, the Postbus makes up for it.
+In addition, the company has an extensive bus network across the country.
+Furthermore, many local minibuses or taxi companies offer special return transfers for hikers, so you don’t have to do circular routes.
+Hence, in Hikers Heaven, you do not necessarily need a car.

-Outdoor activities in Austria are not just about the nature, but equally much about an experiencing local culture.
-Besides, while hiking it’s not only important to get enough nourishment, but also to savour good local food and drink.
-It is rarely far between either lodging and eating places.
-Like in many alpine regions, Austria also has a large network of mountain cabins and lodges.
+Outdoor activities in Austria are not just about nature but also about experiencing local culture.
+Besides, while hiking, enjoying good local food and drink is essential.
+It is rarely far between either lodging or eating places.
+Austria has an extensive network of mountain cabins and lodges like many alpine regions.
 Another advantage is that even smaller villages in Austria often have a bakery or deli shop where you can stock up on food for your trip.
-Sandwiches (semmel) with for example cold meats or cheese will only set you back from a € 1 and upwards.
-Often lodges or restaurants along hiking trails also offer packed lunches or even picnic baskets.
+Sandwiches (Semmel) with, for example, cold meats or cheese will only set you back from € 1 and upwards.
+Lodges or restaurants along hiking trails also offer packed lunches or picnic baskets.

-Put all the factors in this article together, and we think that we’ve a good case for designating Austria as the Hiker’s Heaven.
-For hiking routes and information about mountain huts, have a look at these websites: bergwelten.com, outdooractive.com and Österreichischer Alpenverein.
+Put all the factors in this article together, and we think we have a good case for designating Austria as the Hiker’s Heaven.
+For hiking routes and information about mountain huts, look at these websites: bergwelten.com, outdooractive.com and Österreichischer Alpenverein.